A Construction of Infinitely Many Solutions to the Strominger System: Reduction of the Strominger System and Its Solutions

 Let $V_\varphi$ denote the 3-dimensional space spanned by $\alpha$, $\beta$ and $\gamma$.
-Montiel and Ros \cite{montiel1991} showed that the space $\ker L_\varphi/V_\varphi$ is in 1-1 correspondence to complete branched minimal immersions into $\rr^3$ with finite total curvature and planar ends (up to translation) such that its extended Gauss map is $\varphi$.
-However, it seems that in general we do not know how to compute $\ker L_\varphi$ and there are examples that $\dim L_\varphi$ is strictly greater than 3.
+Montiel and Ros \cite{montiel1991} showed that the space $\ker L_\varphi/V_\varphi$ is in 1-1 correspondence with complete branched minimal immersions into $\rr^3$ with finite total curvature and planar ends (up to translation) such that its extended Gauss map is $\varphi$.
+However, it seems that in general we do not know how to compute $\ker L_\varphi$ and there are examples where $\dim L_\varphi$ is strictly greater than 3.
 For this reason, to solve the reduced the Strominger system (\ref{rac}) on generalized Calabi-Gray manifolds, let us consider only the case $u\in V_\varphi$.
-In this scenario, the condition that $u$ is positive at all ramification points of $\varphi$ is equivalent to that the branched points of $\varphi$ on $\ccc\pp^1$ all lie in an open hemisphere, which we abbreviate as the ``hemisphere condition''.
+In this scenario, the condition that $u$ is positive at all ramification points of $\varphi$ is equivalent to all branched points of $\varphi$ on $\ccc\pp^1$ lying in an open hemisphere, which we abbreviate as the ``hemisphere condition''.
 Clearly if $(\Sigma,\varphi)$ satisfies the hemisphere condition and $\tau:\widetilde{\Sigma}\to\Sigma$ is an unramified covering of Riemann surfaces, then $(\widetilde{\Sigma},\varphi\circ\tau)$ also satisfies the hemisphere condition.

-Given any vanishing spinorial pair $(\Sigma,\varphi)$, we may make the hemisphere condition holds by composing $\varphi$ with a suitable automorphism of $\ccc\pp^1$, since there exist M\"obius transformations on $\ccc\pp^1$ pushing all points on the south hemisphere to the north hemisphere.
-As a consequence, there exist vanishing spinorial pairs satisfying the hemisphere condition for every genus $g\geq3$ and the moduli of curves with vanishing spinorial pairs satisfying the hemisphere condition is exactly the moduli of curves with basepoint-free theta characteristics, which roughly forms a divisor in the moduli space of curves \cite{teixidor1987}.
-However it seems unknown that whether there exists or not a minimal surface in $T^3$ with its Gauss map satisfying the hemisphere condition.
+Given any vanishing spinorial pair $(\Sigma,\varphi)$, we may make the hemisphere condition holds by composing $\varphi$ with a suitable automorphism of $\ccc\pp^1$, since there exist M\"obius transformations on $\ccc\pp^1$ pushing all points away south pole to the north hemisphere.
+As a consequence, there exist vanishing spinorial pairs satisfying the hemisphere condition for every genus $g\geq3$ and the moduli of curves with vanishing spinorial pairs satisfying the hemisphere condition is exactly the moduli of curves with basepoint-free theta characteristics, which roughly speaking forms a Zariski open set of the theta-null divisor in the moduli space of curves \cite{teixidor1987}.
+However, it seems unknown whether there exists a minimal surface in $T^3$ with its Gauss map satisfying the hemisphere condition.
 The hemisphere condition fails for the 5-dimensional family of triply periodic minimal surfaces constructed by Meeks \cite{meeks1990}.